Paragon (video game): Legacy

 Despite the game itself never seeing the light of release, Epic Games' decision to convert the game assets for Paragon into free-to-use assets had inspired a handful of similar games in the coming years.

-Fault: Elder Orb is the first of these revival projects to enter early access, developed by Canada based Strange Matter Studios.
+Fault: Elder Orb was the first of these revival projects to enter early access, developed by Canada based Strange Matter Studios.
 It was live and fully playable on Steam since July 17, 2020 and on the Epic Games Store alongside their free-to-play launch on July 18, 2022.
-Servers for Fault: Elder Orb ended on November 1, 2022.
+However, servers for the game were shut down on November 1, 2022.

 On March 9, 2021, Omeda Studios announced they had raised $2.2 million to create a cross-platform third-person multiplayer online battle arena (MOBA) game called Predecessor, using the assets from Paragon.

 Netmarble SoulEVE announced a PC third-person multiplayer online battle arena (MOBA) game called Overprime, which also utilizes the assets from Paragon.
-In October 14, 2022, Epic Games granted Netmarble Corp. the rights to use all Paragon assets to craft Overprime.
+On October 14, 2022, Epic Games granted Netmarble Corp. the rights to use all Paragon assets to craft Overprime.
 These rights included the Paragon trademark, and game title.
-As a result, Netmarble has decided to change the game title to Paragon: The Overprime in respect to Paragon.
+As a result, Netmarble decided to change the game title to Paragon: The Overprime.
+On December 5, 2022, the game launched in early access via Steam and Epic Games Store.
+Netmarble announced on February 22, 2024 that Paragon: The Overprime would shut down on April 22.
+Starting immediately, in-game content would also no longer cost real money.